MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-hadoop-install.md

  dotnet-sharedframework-microsoft.netcore.app-1.1.2
 ```

-Additional open source packages are installed if a package is required but not found on the system.
-This list varies for each installation.
+Additional open source packages could be required.
+The potential list of packages varies for each computer.
 Refer to [offline installation](machine-learning-server-linux-offline.md) for an example list.

 ## Next steps